 An ad hoc committee is generally defined as one constituted for a specific, short-term purpose, that is, a purpose expected to be accomplished in less than a year.
-The Harada House Project Committee, having operated for 3.5 years, has long since reached the point when City management recommends that it should be 1) established as a standing committee of the MMB, with accompanying public notice requirements or 2) reconstituted on a different basis.
+The Harada House Project Committee, having operated for 3.5 years, has long since reached the point when City management recommends that it should be 1) established as a standing committee of the MMB, with accompanying public notice requirements or 2) dissolved.
 Against its establishment as a standing committee is that it is theoretically possible that its purpose will expire in the future, once the site is rehabilitated and open to the public.
 At such a time, ongoing interpretive and programming recommendations would be subsumed within the RMM's program advisory team.

 The committee in its current form discussed this issue, i.e., the basis on which it operates, at its October 5, 2018, meeting.
-At that time, committee members expressed a wish to preserve the committee's essentially advisory, exploratory, and informal character.
-It supports reconstitution as a staff-level working committee, similar to the staff-level Collections Committee.
-It is assumed that the committee's duties and membership will remain unchanged.
+At that time, committee members expressed a wish to preserve the group's essential advisory, exploratory, and informal character.
+There was support to continue the group as a staff-level advisory team, similar to the staff-level Collections Committee.
+The intention is that the group's duties and membership remain unchanged.

-If the MMB approves this recommendation, the Museum Director will appoint Curator of Historic Structures Lisa Masengale to chair the committee and act as primary staff liaison with this important advisory group.
-Additionally, the MMB will no longer have any existing ad hoc committees.
-However, it will continue to have its two standing committees: Budget & Development Committee and Board Development Committee.
+If the MMB approves this recommendation to dissolve the Harada House Project Committee, the Museum Director will likely appoint Curator of Historic Structures Lisa Masengale to chair the team and act as primary staff liaison with this important advisory group.